 How We Are Working to Achieve Health Equity

 A cornerstone is defined as “an important quality or feature on which a particular thing depends or is based.”
-Ours are designed to help ensure that all we do has an impact on the people, families and communities in our state who need it most, and make clear that we only engage in opportunities that:
+Ours are designed to ensure that all we do has an impact on the people, families and communities in our state for whom health is furthest from reach, and make clear that we only engage in opportunities that:

 - Intend to create health equity; and